-Interim Suspension is a temporary separation of a student from the campus when university officials believe such separation is necessary:
+Interim Separation is a time period where a student is separated from the campus when university officials believe such separation is necessary:

-- To ensure the safety and well-being of members of the university community or preservation of university property; - To ensure the student's own physical or emotional safety and well-being;

-- Because the student poses a reasonably definite threat of interference with the normal operations of the university; or - When a student possesses a gun on campus in violation of N.C.G.S.
-Sec.
-14-269.2(b).
+- to ensure the safety and well-being of members of the university community or preservation of university property; - to ensure the student's own physical or emotional safety and well-being; - because the student poses a reasonably definite threat of interference with the normal operations of the university; or - when a student possesses a gun on campus in violation of North Carolina General Statutes § 14-269.2.

-Any student subject to interim suspension will receive a Notice of Interim Suspension, in writing through a means by which delivery can be verified.
+Any student subject to interim separation will receive a Notice of Interim Separation in writing through a student's university- assigned email as the method of official communication.
 The notice shall contain information on the charge(s) and scope of the suspension.

-The Notice of Interim Suspension will also include instructions on how to contest and appeal the interim suspension via the electronic appeal form which will be listed at the bottom of the interim suspension letter.
-Persons subject to interim suspension must provide their appeal in writing within twenty-four (24) hours of delivery of the Notice of Interim Suspension to the student.
+The Notice of Interim Separation will also include instructions on how to contest and appeal the interim separation via the electronic Appeal Form which will hyperlinked in the interim suspension letter.
+Persons subject to interim separation must submit their appeal via the electronic Appeal Form found in the Interim Suspension letter within twenty-four (24) hours of delivery of the Notice of Interim Separation.
 Additional time will be allotted pertaining to mitigating circumstances.

-To obtain additional information or clarification, the Assistant Dean of Students does have the ability to contact the student to obtain said new information.
-When reviewing an interim suspension appeal, it will be limited to the following issues: 1) the reliability of the information concerning the student's behavior; or 2) whether the conduct and surrounding circumstances reasonably indicates that the continued presence of the student on the university campus poses a threat.
+To obtain additional information or clarification, the Assistant Dean of Students, or their designee can contact the student to obtain said new information.
+When reviewing an interim separation appeal, it will be limited to the following issues:

+- 1) the reliability of the information concerning the student's behavior; or - 2) whether the conduct and surrounding circumstances reasonably indicate that the continued presence of the student on the university campus poses a threat.

-A written decision shall be rendered by the Assistant Dean of Students or designee no later than five (5) calendar days after the submission and completion of the interim suspension appeal.
-The written decision will contain a statement of reasons for any determination to continue interim suspension.
-The decision regarding interim suspension shall be final and not subject to appeal.
+A written decision shall be rendered by the Assistant Dean of Students or their designee no later than five (5) calendar days after the submission and completion of the interim separation appeal.
+The written decision will contain a statement of reasons for any determination to continue interim separation.
+The decision regarding interim separation shall be final and not subject to appeal.

-e.
-Failure to Respond or Participate.
+4. Failure to Respond or Participate.